 She married Terry Beach, of Addison, in July 2007.
 Together they own and operate an antique shop on Rome road, called "Addison Granary".
 In her spare time, she does Lampworking (creating glass beads) which are one of a kind.
-Some of her creations can be purchased at "All God’s Gifts" in Hudson.
+Some of her creations can be purchased at Vintage Chic in Hillsdale.
 She also enjoys gardening, horseback riding, and outdoor activities, and loves spending time with her family.

 Together they have seven children, listed by age: Jimmy(Carrie) Kandell, Rachel Beach, Alesia (Ryan)Shuman, Elayna(Ben) Schalk, Roger Beach, Ricky Beach and Daytona Beach.
 Also they have eight grandchildren: Natalynn, Drew, Ryen, Tyler, Reed, Rowan, Liam and Dillon.